IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

     --output=swift://out/README.md
 ```

-   The command submits the application to the Streaming Analytics Service, copies the file to Object Storage, and then exits.
+   The command submits the application to the Streaming Analytics Service, copies the file to object storage, and then exits.
 If it does not submit the application successfully, check your `VCAP_SERVICES` and `STREAMING_ANALYTICS_SERVICE_NAME` variables.
 If the application submits but does not complete, download and inspect the job logs from the Streams Console on Bluemix.

    The command is similar to the one that is used in the README.md for this sample application, but there are a few important differences: